According to the visual effects artists, Ego's planet contains one trillion polygons, and is considered to be the

 On March 23, 2016, Chris Pratt announced a fundraiser to help support the Lake Stevens' Boys and Girls Club from where he grew up.
 By donating, you would get a chance to visit Pratt, and eat lunch with him on the set of this film.

-Benicio Del Toro, who portrayed the Collector in the first film, expressed interest in portraying the character again despite Marvel not contacting him about the sequel.
+Benicio Del Toro, who portrayed the Collector in the first Guardians of the Galaxy (2014), expressed interest in portraying the character again despite Marvel not contacting him about the sequel.